This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- In large skillet, cook ground beef and onions until meat is browned and onions are slightly translucent, chopping up beef and stirring frequently.
+- In Dutch oven or large pot, cook ground beef and onions until meat is browned and onions are slightly translucent, chopping up beef and stirring frequently.

 - Drain excess beef fat from pan.